couchbase/kv_engine/docs/BinaryProtocol.md

                     (select bucket was a privileged command pre-spock.
 In spock all users may run select bucket, but only to a bucket they have access to).
+* `Collections` - The client wants to enable support for Collections
+* `Snappy` - The client wants to enable support for Snappy compression.
+A client with support for Snappy compression must update the datatype filed in the requests with the bit representing SNAPPY when sending snappy compressed data to the server.
+             It _must_ be able to receive data from the server compressed with SNAPPY identified by the bit being set in the datatype field.
+* `JSON` - The client wants to enable support for JSON.
+The client _must_ set this bit when storing JSON documents on the server.
+The server will set the appropriate bit in the datatype field when returning such documents to the client.
 * `Duplex` - The client allows for full duplex on the socket.
 This means that the server may send requests back to the client.
              These messages is identified by the magic values of